michaelgov-ctrl/memebase/README.md

 # memebase
-a RESTful API to store and retrieve base64 encoded images(memes)
+Codebase for a RESTful API to store and retrieve base64 encoded images(memes)